hasanmoudud/geocompr/main.md

 GDAL also supports SQL queries.
 But like R, GDAL is not a (spatial) database management system.
-However, one can easily access, modify and create data stored in databases from within R.
+However, one can easily access, modify and create data stored in databases from within R (see next subsection).

+### PostGIS as an example for spatial databases

 The most important open-source spatial database is probably PostGIS, which is the spatial extension of PostgreSQL [@obe_postgis_2015].^[SQlite and its spatial extension Spatialite is certainly also important but implicitly we have already presented this approach since GRASS is using SQlite in the background.]
-PostGIS is a relational spatial database management system.
+PostGIS is a relational spatial database management system supporting multi-user access and topology.
-Spatial databases allow to store spatial and non-spatial data in a structured way and to relate tables (entities) to each other via  as opposed to loose collections of data somewhere stored on disk.
+Spatial databases allow to store spatial and non-spatial data in a structured way (as opposed to loose collections of data somewhere stored on disk) and to relate tables (entities) to each other via unique identifiers (primary and foreign keys) and space (think for instance of a spatial join).
-It is quite useful if your data becomes big which tends to be the case quite quickly with geographic data.
+Databases are especially useful if your data becomes big which tends to be the case quite quickly with geographic data.
-Of course, PostGIS supports multi-user access and topology.

 From within R, you can easily query the data you need for a specific analysis.
 Hence, it is not necessary to attach several gigabyte of geographic data to R's global environment which most likely would crash your session.
 Instead you query the data you need.